novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

 tags: python,extension,wrapper
 author: Kuldeep Yadav
 ---
->*Disclaimer:* I am still exploring this space and might have interpreted few things wrongly here, hence I would advise readers to take it with a pinch of salt and explore themselves and don't use the examples in production :-)
+>**Disclaimer:** I am still exploring this space and might have interpreted few things wrongly here, hence I would advise readers to take it with a pinch of salt and explore themselves and don't use the examples in production :-)

-Recently in my company, I was asked to analyse a python package which can be used to connect with kafka cluster as my team is moving away from tech stack which involves languages i.e. Java, C# to languages like python & node.

-I have some experience with python as once in my previous company, I used flask to write an API gateway (not completely, it was just a bad wrapper) and it was working quite well but then due to maintenance burden of a different tech (which I only knew at that time), we decided to ditch it completely.
+Recently in my company, I was asked to analyse a python package which can be used to connect with kafka cluster as my team is moving away from tech stack which involves languages i.e. Java, C# to languages like python & node.I have some experience with python as once in my previous company, I used flask to write an API gateway (not completely, it was just a bad wrapper) and it was working quite well but then due to maintenance burden of a different tech (which I only knew at that time), we decided to ditch it completely.

-Now coming back to our story, at first I thought, it should be easy as their must be some package on pypi, which can be used but there was a catch in my requirement.

-The cluster I had to connect was using `Kerberos` authentication, which to be honest till date I have not understand completely due to its opaqueness in some regards and compairing with other authN & authZ patterns i.e. OAuth2, token etc.

-Still, I thought there would be some packages available which can be leveraged, but to my surprise, I could only find 2 packages, `kafka-python` & `confluent-kafka`.

-It was fine, I just needed one to work, but here comes the challenge, both packages required SASL feature to be enabled which internally would use GSS API.
+At first I thought, it should be easy as their must be some package on pypi, which can be used but there was a catch in my requirement.The cluster I had to connect was using `Kerberos` authentication, which to be honest till date I have not understand completely due to its opaqueness in some regards and compairing with other authN & authZ patterns i.e. OAuth2, token etc.Still, I thought there would be some packages available which can be leveraged, but to my surprise, I could only find 2 packages, `kafka-python` & `confluent-kafka`.It was fine, I just needed one to work, but here comes the challenge, both packages required SASL feature to be enabled which internally would use GSS API.

 >This is little bit involved as GSS (Generic Security Services API) allows application to communicate securely using kerberos and requires native library